charlescol/schema-manager/README.md

 | ----------------------------- | ------------------- | ------------------------ |
 | **Confluent Schema Registry** | `ConfluentRegistry` | Confluent Kafka          |

-Please refer to the [Registry Documentation](how-to/create-registry.md) for more details on how to create a registry.
+Please refer to the [Registry Documentation](how-to/create-registry.md) for more details on how to contribute and create a registry.

 ---